 The minimum retention period for archive data is 7 years from the date of its creation.
 Specific customer information will be disposed of according to disposal standards.
 Audit and other information relative to the operations and continuity of the CA will be kept.
-Files are maintained online as deemed appropriate by Telstra Issuing CA.
+Files are maintained online as deemed appropriate by Telstra purple managed issuing CA CBNSTL5GFCA01.